BlazedLith/Data-Science-IBM/README.md

 #  IBM Data Science Professional Certificate — My Learning Journey

-Welcome to my repository documenting my progress through the **IBM Data Science Professional Certificate** on Coursera.
+Welcome to my repository in which I will be documenting my progress through the **IBM Data Science Professional Certificate** on Coursera.

 Here, I organize **course notes, practice notebooks, and mini projects** for each module as I learn step by step.